NLnetLabs/routinator/doc/manual/source/configuration.rst

 no default configuration file, as it is your choice if you want to use one.

-If you run Routinator without referring to a configuration file it will check if there is a :file:`$HOME/.routinator.conf` file and if it exists, use it.
+If you run Routinator without referring to a configuration file it will check if the file :file:`$HOME/.routinator.conf` exists and if it does, use it.
 If no configuration file is available, the default values are used.

 You can specify the location of the RPKI cache directory using the